harismuneer/Ultimate-Social-Scrapers/README.md

 <b>2)</b> Select the amount (99$ for Basic and 159$ for Pro) and choose the receiving/recipient's currency to be PKR.
 It supports multiple payment options (credit card, debit card, wire transfer etc)

 <b>3)</b> Then it will show my info as the recipient, select it.
-If my name isn't shown, then type my email haris.muneer5@gmail.com in recipients.
+If my name isn't shown, then type my email haris.muneer5@gmail.com in recipients and the IBAN number is: PK37FAYS3241307000000167

 <b>4)</b> Choose the reason for transfer to the one that suits you the most (in this case it could be 'General expenses') and in the reference section, you can mention your email.